The Widening Circles Campaign

 By the end of 2012, if all goes well, a Global Assembly of those active in TWC will be called to plan for phase two — and all aspects of TWC will be up for re-examination as new goals are set to widen our circles on the way to phase three.
 Importantly, the campaign will need to clarify how to best support global citizens in the movement to create a just and sustainable planetary civilization.
 This conversation is the ongoing work of all those involved in the circles – together we will make the path while walking.

-By Orion Kriegman, coordinator of the Great Transition Initiative at Tellus Institute
+Coordinator of the Great Transition Initiative at the Tellus Institute

 28 February 2012